Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Cosmological constraints

 The results of this fit are shown in Fig.~\ref{fig_cornerCombo_HzmSN}, where the $1\sigma$-- and $2\sigma$--confidence contour plots and posterior probabilities for the considered parameters are exhibited (purple contours and lines).
-The best fit (BF) values of the parameters are also presented in Table \ref{tab_MCMCintervals}, where we also write our results obtained from the fitting this dataset to the $\Lambda$CDM model, and the reported values by the Planck \cite{Planck:2018vyg} and DESI \cite{DESI:2024mwx} Collaborations.
+The best-fit (BF) values of the parameters are also presented in Table \ref{tab_MCMCintervals}, where we also write our results obtained from fitting the $\Lambda$CDM model to this dataset, and the values reported by the Planck \citep{Planck:2018vyg} and DESI \citep{DESI:2024mwx} Collaborations.

-Regarding the present value of the Hubble parameter, $H_0$, within the $1\sigma$ interval, our model shows an indication of reducing the tension between the Planck and SH0ES observations, being also consistent with our $\Lambda$CDM model analysis.
-Our model prediction for $\Omega_{m0}$ (which is consistent with our fit to the $\Lambda$CDM model) agrees with the Planck value within a ${\sim}1.4\sigma$ C.L.
-On the other hand, although the parameter $b$ is not strongly constrained by this dataset, the prediction is consistent with $b=0$, and the allowed interval expands up to $b\lesssim 0.8$ at $\,\sim2\sigma$ C.L.
+Regarding the present value of the Hubble parameter, $H_0$, within the $1\sigma$ interval, the prediction of our model lies well between the Planck and SH0ES observations, closer to the former.
+Our model prediction for $\Omega_{m0}$ agrees with the Planck value within a ${\sim}1.6\sigma$ C.L.
+Note that, although the parameter $b$ is not strongly constrained by this dataset and the best fit is negative, the prediction is consistent with $b=0$, and the allowed interval expands up to $b\lesssim 0.8$ at $\,\sim2\sigma$ C.L.